madscientoast/madscientoast.github.io/_posts/2025-07-04-welcome-to-my-blog.md

 For upcoming events, today is the 4th of July (so Happy 4th).
 The most immediate thing we're doing is going out for that.
 Next week is my 7-year anniversary with Lily, so we're going out for that too (likely more on that in the next blog post).

+Also, one more item of note.
+Around the end of the Spring semester I started hitting the gym and dieting again.
+My weight lost has been pretty major thus far.
+I've lost around 24 pounds (10.8 kg) since I've started.
+I eventually want to get down below 180, but let's appreciate the small steps.
+For context, I started at around 225 lb.
+The basic strategy I've employed is 2-3 days of gym (most weeks), cutting 99% of the carbs and sugar in my diet, and intermittent fasting.
+I may start biking to and from campus sometimes once I get to a weight I'm happy with.

 Future blog posts will **not** be as long usually, the first one just had a log of upfront worth saying.

 Till Next Time,